mhho3082/jungle-rs/README.md

 ## Quick start

-If you haven't installed Rust, please see below for a simple guide, or refer to the [official guide](https://www.rust-lang.org/tools/install).
+If you haven't installed Rust, a programming language, please see below for a simple guide, or refer to the [official guide](https://www.rust-lang.org/tools/install).

 Clone this repository and run `jungle-rs`: